NoamZeise/graphics-env/README.md

-# Work in progress Vulkan Rendering Framework
+# Work in progress Game Framework
-A 2D and 3D renderer for vulkan, ideal for small projects, just add rendering and update code into app.cpp.
+A 2D and 3D renderer with vulkan or opengl backend, add rendering and update code into app.cpp.
 Works with Windows or Linux.

 ## Features: